How long does septic tank last

 What are the signs my septic system needs repair?

-Signs your septic system may need repair include slow draining sinks/toilets, sewage backups, and wet or lush areas around the drain field.
+Signs your septic system may need repair include slow draining sinks or toilets, gurgling sounds, sewage backups, or lush, green grass over the drain field.

 Connect with certified professionals in your area